fonoster/routr/NOTES.md

 ROUTR_JAVA_OPTS=-Dgraal.TrufflePerformanceWarningsAreFatal=true

+Additionally we could try using -Dpolyglot.engine.Mode=throughput but this is causing issues with Java 9.

 ## Migrating to GraalVM 19.3

 Once we upgrade to GraalVM 19.3 we can try the following option to avoid compilation issues: